-During the nine months ended September 30, 2012, the Company used cash in operating activities of \$35.9 million.
-This was comprised of \$66.7 million of cash provided by earnings net of non-cash charges to earnings and \$102.6 million of cash used to fund an increase in the Company's non-cash working capital position, which represented a normal course fluctuation in the Company's net current asset position.
+During the year ended December 31, 2012, operating activities generated cash of \$60.3 million.
+This was comprised of \$108.7 million of cash from operating activities before changes in non-cash working capital, and \$48.4 million of cash used to fund an increase in the Company's non-cash working capital position, which represents a normal course fluctuation in the Company's net current liability position.
 In some periods, this fluctuation will be a use of cash, as in the current period, but in other periods, it will be a source of cash, tending to balance out over time and having no net impact on the Company's working capital.
-During the first three quarters of 2012, there has been a significant use of cash to fund other working capital balances resulting from the increase in construction revenues and the related impact on accounts receivable.